 Field jackets were first introduced by the US military in World War II as a lighter, more wind and water-resistant alternative to the wool coats worn in World War I. The jacket was a huge success, as it was standard-issue until 2009.
 Now, it’s a rugged fashion staple you can see on everyone from Jay-Z to Tom Ford.

-When picking a field jacket, your main consideration should be its purpose.
+When choosing a field jacket, your main consideration should be its purpose.
 Will you be using it as protection in the wilderness?
 A go-to office coat?
 Or maybe somewhere in-between?
 Because they’ve been around a while now, field jackets are offered with a wide variety of styles, purposes and price points.
 Be sure to check the thickness and weatherproof abilities (i.e. fabric, concealed hood, etc.) as well as pocket set up for maximum utility.

-2. Goodthreads Military Jacket
+1. Goodthreads Military Jacket

 3. Levi’s Field Parka Jacket